josbouten/bioplot/doc/bioplot.rst

 Please consider anonymizing the data before you send it to me by mail!
 Have a look at :ref:`rst_anonymize`.

+Note: bioplot.py does not allow as input data a text file and a database at the same time.

 Data exchange
 -------------